laravel-hyperf/laravel-hyperf.com/docs/docs/container.md

 $this->app->bind(EventPusher::class, RedisEventPusher::class);
 ```

 This statement tells the container that it should inject the `RedisEventPusher` when a class needs an implementation of `EventPusher`.
 Now we can type-hint the `EventPusher` interface in the constructor of a class that is resolved by the container.
-Remember, controllers, event listeners, middleware, and various other types of classes within Laravel applications are always resolved using the container:
+Remember, controllers, event listeners, middleware, and various other types of classes within Laravel Hyper applications are always resolved using the container:

 ```php
 use App\Contracts\EventPusher;